Work · 01 / 03

 "What was once written never fully disappears."

-A white LED light placed at the base of the structure shines upward through the layers, producing a spectral scanning effect.
-From above, the viewer peers into a vertical grave of accumulated images.
-The experience is intimate, almost archaeological: as though looking down into an excavation, or into a memory that never fully surfaces.
+A white LED at the base of the structure passes through each layer, producing a spectral scanning effect.
+From above, the viewer peers into a vertical grave of sedimented images: an excavation, a memory that never fully surfaces.

 I am Pedro Nel Osorno